Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 How to protect your family and friends from infection

-Pseudomembranous colitis is an infectious disease, so people around you need to take measures to protect themselves from infection.
+Pseudomembranous colitis is an infectious disease, so those around you need to take measures to protect themselves from infection.

-It is necessary to allocate items for the patient for personal use and limit him to the use of common items.
+It is necessary to allocate items for personal use for the patient and limit his use of common items

-The infection is transmitted through the use of shared items, so they should not be made available to the patient.
-If an adult develops diarrhea in a family after taking antibiotics, preventive measures should be taken immediately, which will minimize infection of other family members.
+The infection is transmitted through the use of shared objects, so they should not be made available to the patient.
+If an adult in the family has diarrhea after taking antibiotics, you need to immediately begin preventive measures, which will minimize infection of other family members.

 Personal hygiene items must be individual

-It is necessary to allocate items for the patient for personal use and limit him to the use of common items.
+It is necessary to allocate items for personal use for the patient and limit his use of common items.

-Bed linen, towels, dishes, personal hygiene items must be individual.
-Patients need to wash the dishes after use in hot water, and then additionally pour boiling water over them.
+Bed linen, towels, dishes, and personal hygiene items must be individual.
+After use, patients need to wash dishes in hot water, and then additionally pour boiling water over them.
 The room requires constant ventilation and wet cleaning.

-Recovery occurs if vomiting and diarrhea do not appear even once in 2 days.
+Recovery occurs if vomiting and diarrhea do not appear even once within 2 days.

-Although diarrhea can often go away on its own and not cause serious consequences, in some cases, its manifestation requires the urgent attention of a doctor.
+Despite the fact that diarrhea can often go away on its own and not cause serious consequences, in some cases its manifestation requires urgent attention from a doctor.

-If diarrhea begins while taking antibiotics, then a doctor's consultation is required for everyone, but especially for pregnant women, patients with kidney or heart failure, cancer patients, and HIV-infected people.
+If diarrhea begins while taking antibiotics, then everyone needs to consult a doctor, but especially pregnant women, patients with kidney or heart failure, cancer patients, and HIV-infected people.

-• cramps and spasms occur in the abdomen;
+• cramps and cramps occur in the abdomen;

 • the temperature rises against the background of general weakness of the body;

-• feces is a green liquid with traces of mucus and blood.
+• stool is a green liquid with traces of mucus and blood.

-Only the correct dose of medication selected by the doctor will help to avoid such consequences as diarrhea after antibiotics in an adult.
-What to do in such cases, only a specialist can advise.
+Only the correct dose of medication selected by a doctor will help to avoid consequences such as diarrhea after antibiotics in an adult.
+Only a specialist can advise what to do in such cases.

 In most cases, diarrhea can stop quickly with proper treatment.
-In some cases, it can turn into pseudomembranous colitis, a serious infectious disease that, if left untreated, can be fatal.
+In some cases, it can develop into pseudomembranous colitis, a severe infectious disease that can be fatal if left untreated.

 What drugs can restore the intestinal microflora after taking antibiotics: